bowlercbtlabs/Ansible-GNS3-Lab-Setup-part-2-Ansible-Install-and-Simple-Playbook-Execution-/README.md

 8) you will see a "hosts" file, this is the default inventory location.
 Inventories organize managed nodes in centralized files that provide Ansible with system information and network locations.
 Using an inventory file, Ansible can manage a large number of hosts with a single command.

-9) Lets add Router 1,2 and 3 to the default inventory location:
+9) Lets add Routers 1,2 and 3 to the default inventory location along with our variables:

 vim /etc/ansible/hosts